-See 2 tour dates featuring The Wytches
+See The Wytches tour dates

 Will Varley is a folksinger/ poet/ storyteller and novelist from London.
 He has been a stalwart of the Acoustic/Folk scene since his early teens, playing hundreds of gigs in England and Ireland and supporting some huge names along the way.
 He's picked up a whole host of new fans including folk guru Mike Harding and BBC Introducing presenter Tom Simmons.

 Sheffield's SHEAFS pack punches with blistering riffs and instantly addictive hooks that hark back to the glory days of regional indie in their 4-minute whirlwinds of guitar-led goodness.
 They're already gaining hype across the blogosphere thanks to killer tracks like Mind Pollution and This Is Not a Protest, and now's the time to catch them before they're selling out arenas across Europe.